 Credo is one of our databases.
 It contains reference works like dictionaries, encyclopedias and handbooks.

 You can use Credo to find a subject specific dictionary for your area (to help you understand the terminology used in your discipline), and to find alternative words for your searches.
+It can also create "concept maps" to show you linkages to other topics and ideas

 Resources within this database include: